Reissued with updates to high-risk areas.

 Country Summary: Violent crime, such as homicide, assault, and armed robbery, is widespread.
 Organized criminal activities, such as extortion, robbery, and kidnapping, are common in some areas.

-The National Liberation Army (ELN), Revolutionary Armed Forces of Colombia - People’s Army (FARC-EP), and Segunda Marquetalia terrorist organizations continue operating and launching attacks in Colombia.
-They may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, police stations, military facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
-While terrorists have not specifically targeted U.S. citizens, the attacks could result in unintended victims.
+Terrorist groups and criminal organizations continue operating and carrying out attacks in Colombia.
+They may attack with little or no warning, targeting transportation hubs, markets/shopping malls, local government facilities, police stations, military facilities, hotels, clubs, restaurants, airports, other public areas, and U.S. government facilities.

-Demonstrations occur regularly throughout the country.
-Large public demonstrations can take place for a variety of political and economic issues.
-Demonstrations can shutdown roads and major highways, often without prior notice or estimated reopening timelines.
-Road closures may significantly reduce access to public transportation and may disrupt travel both within and between cities.
-Nationwide protests in 2021 resulted in fatalities and injuries.
+Demonstrations occur regularly throughout the country and can be about a variety of political or economic issues.
+They can shutdown roads and highways, often without prior notice or estimated reopening timelines.
+Demonstrations and road closures may significantly reduce access to public transportation and may disrupt travel within and between cities.
+Protests can become violent and can result in fatalities and injuries.

-U.S. government employees must adhere to the noted restrictions:
+U.S. direct-hire government employees must adhere to the noted restrictions:

 Read the country information page for additional information on travel to Colombia.